 Spectacular view from Montrose vineyard towards Gironde river

-After long reign of Charmolüe family, Montrose changed hands in 2006, when Bouygues family bought this property.
+After the long reign of Charmolüe family, Montrose changed hands in 2006, when Bouygues family bought this property.
 The new owners hired famous Jean-Bernard Delmas, who was responsible for many stunning vintages at Haut Brion/La Mission Haut Brion, as a consultant.
 Herve Berland, previously managing director at Mouton Rothschild since 2006 and who retired in 2011, has taken over technical director duties at Montrose in April 2012.

 Montrose enjoys an extremely favourable location close to banks of Gironde river which ensures very stable micro-climate.
-This micro-climate prevents frost to do a damage here - Montrose lost only 10% of its vines in the spring of 1991 when the "black" frost (gelée noire) hit Bordeaux and destroyed many thousands vines all over area.
-There are 95 ha of vines, all in one block, growing on 3-4 meters deep layer of heavy gravel mixed with ferrous sand and with subsoil of clay and marl.
+This micro-climate prevents frost to do damage here - Montrose lost only 10% of its vines in the spring of 1991 when the "black" frost (gelée noire) hit Bordeaux and destroyed many thousands of vines all over the area.
+There is 95 ha of vines, all in one block, growing on 3-4 meters deep layer of heavy gravel mixed with ferrous sand and with a subsoil of clay and marl.
 Cépage is 65% Cabernet Sauvignon, 25% Merlot and 10% Cabernet Franc, vines are more than 30 years old on average.

-Montrose is without doubt a Super Second wine.
-In my opinion, the style of Montrose changed a bit after change of ownership.
+Montrose is without a doubt a Super Second wine.
+In my opinion, the style of Montrose changed a bit after the change of ownership.
 It's become more modern with slightly more extraction and more use of oak.
 Still, Montrose is a very true Bordeaux wine, reflecting the terroir.

-New cellar at Montrose as seen in April 2014 - looks simply fantastic
+A new cellar at Montrose as seen in April 2014 - looks simply fantastic